marian-pritsak/SAI/doc/SAI-Proposal-Packet-Trimming.md

 ----------

 ## Overview
-When the lossy queue exceeds a threshold, it silently drops packets without any notification to the destination host.
+When the lossy queue exceeds a buffer threshold, it drops packets without any notification to the destination host.

-In this case a usual recovery method on the host is a timeout, after which the packet will be retransmitted according to a protocol definition.
+When a packet is lost, it can be recovered through fast retransmission (e.g., Go-Back-N in RoCE) or by using timeouts.
+Retransmission triggered by timeouts typically incurs significant latency.
+Packet trimming aims to facilitate rapid packet loss notification and, consequently, eliminate slow timeout-based retransmissions.

-To help the host recover data more quickly, we introduce a packet trimming feature, that upon a failed packet admission to a shared buffer, will trim a packet to a configured size, and try sending it on a different queue to deliver a packet drop notification to an end host.
+To help the host recover data more quickly and accurately, we introduce a packet trimming feature, that upon a failed packet admission to a shared buffer, will trim a packet to a configured size, and try sending it on a different queue to deliver a packet drop notification to an end host.

 ```